GULibrarySandbox/data-vis-basics/content/2-tables.md

 {% include figure.html img="2021_Excel-data-visualisation_Student-workbook.jpg " alt="Data visualisation using Excel" caption="Data visualisation using Excel" width="100%" %}

 ### Overview
+PivotTables allow you to easily create data subsets.
+You can add data in any order, reorder it as you need, merge data fields and rename data fields for a more professional outcome.

-Undertake the activities below to create PivotTables and PivotCharts.
+Undertake the activities below to create PivotTables.

 {% capture text %}
 - download activity .xls dataset from Griffith University's Research Data Storage [here](https://research-storage.griffith.edu.au/owncloud/index.php/s/7VHsCVyUsAKsTll)